jupyter/enhancement-proposals/62-cell-id/cell-id.md

 Cons associated with this implementation include:

-- lack of UUID and a "notebook-only" uniqueness guarantee makes merging two notebooks difficult without managing the ids so they remain unique in the resulting notebook
+- Lack of UUID and a "notebook-only" uniqueness guarantee makes merging two notebooks difficult without managing the ids so they remain unique in the resulting notebook
-- applications have to add default ID generation if not using nbformat (or not python) for this (took 1 hour to add the proposal PR to nbformat with tests included)
+- Applications have to add default ID generation if not using nbformat (or not python) for this (took 1 hour to add the proposal PR to nbformat with tests included)
+- Notebooks with the same source code can be generated with different cell ids, meaning they are not byte equal.
+This will make testing / disk comparisons harder in some circumstances
+- Pasting / manipulating cells needs to be aware of the other cells in a notebook.
+This increases the complexity for applications to implement Jupyter notebook interfaces

 ## Relevant Issues, PR, and discussion